Board Of Directors

 BOARD MEMBER, CO-FOUNDER

-Dr. White received her medical degree from The George Washington University School of Medicine and Health Sciences in Washington, DC.
-She completed her Internal Medicine residency at New York University School of Medicine, where she was also appointed as Chief Resident.
-She went on to complete her GI fellowship at Memorial Sloan Kettering Cancer Center in New York.
+Dr. White received her undergraduate degree in Biology from Barnard College of Columbia University, and her medical degree from The George Washington University School of Medicine and Health Sciences.
+She completed her Internal Medicine residency at NYU School of Medicine, where she was appointed Chief Resident.
+She went on to complete her Gastroenterology fellowship at Memorial Sloan Kettering Cancer Center.
+Dr. White received her Master in Business Administration and Master in Science in Healthcare Policy and Research from Cornell University.